0xdefaceme/whitepaper/README.md

 1000) of "investors", so users that have a debt position in ETH or tokens with the contract.
-According to the previously outlined process of shutting down a contract, when a contract operator would decide to shut down the contract, the procedure could hit the Ethereum block gas limit.
+According to the previously outlined process of shutting down a contract, when a contract operator would decide to shut down the contract, the exit procedure could hit the Ethereum block gas limit.
 This would mean that the transaction becomes extremely expensive or fails to execute altogether.

 In theory, this problem could be mitigated by implementing a procedure inspired by Plasma exits.
-The exploitable contract implements an exit function that sends all its ETH to a safe contract called "Claimable".
-The contract operator scans the original exploitable contract for all users that have an open debt position.
+The Exploitable contract implements an exit function that sends all its ETH to a safe contract called "Claimable".
+The contract operator scans the original Exploitable contract for all users that have an open debt position.
 The contract operator builds a Merkle tree over all the scanned investor addresses and balances and submits its root to Claimable.
 Now, any user with an open debt position is able to prove to Claimable their outstanding balance.
 By calling a function on Claimable that verifies their Merkle proof, the users can individually refund their ETH without having to worry about hitting the Ethereum block gas limit [14].
 We are planning to investigate this scheme further.

 At last, only experimentation and utilization will tell if these limitations are a given.
 To make this happen, 0xdeface is looking for funding.